maevadevs/DataScience.js/README.md

 ## Current Status: Existing Tools
 This is an ongoing effort.

 Here, I gather existing resources that I find and that address, explore, and expand on the current state of using JavaScript as a language and framework for addressing problems related to Data Science.
+(Only including maintained library.)
 It is our hope that this step would expand the door to bring Data Science and Web together.

 **Note:** Because this is for benefiting the community, we only list resources that are open-source or has a *community* version offer.
 Also, we try to be less opinionated so resources that tend to be limited to only a single framework (e.g. *n3-charts* for *Angular*) are excluded.